ruby-hyperloop/ruby-hyperloop.io/docs/tutorial.md

   collect_other_params_as :attributes

   def render
-    div(attributes) do # send whatever class is specified on to the outer div div({dangerously_set_inner_HTML: { __html: `marked(#{params.markdown}, {sanitize: true })`}})
+    div(params.attributes) do # send whatever class is specified on to the outer div div({dangerously_set_inner_HTML: { __html: `marked(#{params.markdown}, {sanitize: true })`}})
     end
   end